Masarsah/brich/README.md

 ![alt text](images/flowchart.png)

 ## main flow of event
-* User Click start
-* by defulte it is Easy
-* user complete the board
-* when the user solve the puzzle right he win
-* user click play again
+*

 ## Exceptional flow of event
-* if user solve the puzzle false
-* the computer button click solve
+*

 ## User Stories
-* user will be a wear of every money he put
+* user will be a wear of every money he put , edit ,delete budget.
-* and ther is a post and artical about save a money
+* and we can add post and artical about save a money.

 ## Unsolved problems
 * array input in sql create array